openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 assume that the baremetal-operator is present on the hub cluster.
 Today that is only possible when the hub cluster itself is on the bare metal platform.
 Future work may propose running baremetal-operator on non-baremetal hub clusters.
-* Applying static network configuration to hosts.
+* Applying network configuration to hosts.
 This is a desired feature but will be addressed in a future proposal.

 ## Proposal